memio/spec-gen/README.md

 > **Version guide**:
 >
+> * using phpspec 4?
+Then use spec-gen v0.8 and above
+> * using phpspec 3 and PHP 7?
+Then use spec-gen v0.7
+> * using phpspec 3 and PHP 5.6?
+Then use spec-gen v0.6
 > * using phpspec 2?
 Then use spec-gen v0.4
-> * using phpspec 3 and PHP 5.6?
-Then use spec-gen v0.6
-> * using phpspec 3 and PHP 7?
-Then use spec-gen v0.7 and above

 ## Full example